 The firm assists CEOs and senior executives at major companies – many of them headquartered in California -- to export, expand their businesses, and meet regulatory challenges in key emerging markets such as China, India, Latin America, and the Middle East.

-Anja Manuel is an affiliate at CISAC and a Lecturer in the International Policy Studies Program, where she designed and teaches a course on US Policy toward South Asia.
+Anja Manuel is also a Lecturer in the International Policy Studies Program at Stanford University where she designed and teaches a course on US Foreign Policy in Asia.

 From 2005 to 2007, Anja Manuel served as Special Assistant to Under-Secretary for Political Affairs Nicholas Burns at the U.S. Department of State.
-In this role, Ms. Manuel had responsibility for South and Central Asia Policy, Congressional outreach and legal matters.
+In this role, Ms. Manuel had responsibility for South Asia Policy, Congressional outreach and legal matters.
 She was part of the negotiating team for the U.S.-India civilian nuclear accord, helped to secure passage of the accord in the U.S. Congress, and was extensively involved in developing U.S. policy toward Afghanistan and Pakistan.

 Ms. Manuel started her career in the investment banking division of Salomon Brothers, working on German and Eastern European mergers and privatizations.

 She graduated cum laude from Harvard Law School, and holds a BA and MA degree with distinction from Stanford University.